Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - **Least 10 Countries By Reported Deaths:**
 - The countries which make the list among the last 10 by reported Covid-19 deaths in this analysis have very low mortality, which might be influenced by a number of factors, such as low population density.
-- __Tonga, Anguilla, Palau:__ These three countries range from 12 to 9; for countries with such small populations, this is pretty good management of Covid-19 related fatalities.Being remotely located, with a small population size, probably helped in containing the spread of the virus, hence the fewer fatalities.
+- __Tonga, Anguilla, Palau:__ These three countries range from 12 to 9; for countries with such small populations, this is pretty good management of Covid-19 related fatalities.
+Being remotely located, with a small population size, probably helped in containing the spread of the virus, hence the fewer fatalities.
 - __Wallis and Futuna, Montserrat:__ With the number of reported deaths within a single digit at 8, these countries show effective public health responses; therefore, their transmission rates might be low hence fewer fatalities.
-- __Saint Barthélemy, Saint Pierre and Miquelon, Cook Islands:__ These territories reported very few deaths: Saint Barthélemy 5, Saint Pierre and Miquelon and Cook Islands 2 each.Obviously, either stringent measures or geographical isolation might have played the leading role in keeping the mortality rate so low.
+- __Saint Barthélemy, Saint Pierre and Miquelon, Cook Islands:__ These territories reported very few deaths: Saint Barthélemy 5, Saint Pierre and Miquelon and Cook Islands 2 each.
+Obviously, either stringent measures or geographical isolation might have played the leading role in keeping the mortality rate so low.
 - __Tuvalu, Nauru:__ These countries report only one death each, likely due to their isolated location, reduced international movement, and stringent control measures.
 <br />
 <br />

 - <img src="images/Top10_Countries_With_Most_Vaccinations.png" width="300">

-- **Top 10 Countries With Most Vaccinantions:**
+- **Top 10 Countries With Most Vaccinations:**
 - The top 10 countries with the highest number of Covid-19 vaccinations achieved remarkable progress in immunizing their populations, driven by several contributing factors.
 Below is my analysis on this:
 - __China:__ China's large population and robust vaccination infrastructure facilitated the administration of over 3.5 billion vaccine doses, indicating an extensive vaccination campaign.
 - __India:__ India's vast vaccination efforts, supported by its populous demographics and vaccination drive, resulted in over 2.2 billion vaccine doses administered.